pytorch/torchchat/docs/quantization.md

 You should expect high performance on ARM CPU if groupsize is divisible by 32.
 With other platforms and argument choices, a slow fallback kernel will be used.
 You will see warnings about this during quantization.

 ### Setup
-If you are using the torchao ops from python, they are available out of the box on a Mac with Apple Silicon, and you can skip these setup steps.
+If you are using the torchao ops from python (i.e not with a C++ runner), they are available out of the box on a Mac with Apple Silicon, and you can skip these setup steps.

 If you plan to use the kernels from the AOTI/ExecuTorch C++ runners, follow the setup steps below.